shudv/memotable/README.md

 ## Live Demo

-Check out the [React Todo App example](./examples/react/TodoApp.tsx) — a demo showing how heavy data processing apps can achieve better interactivity using memotable.
+Check out this [example](./examples/react/PerfApp.tsx) — a demo showing how heavy data processing apps can achieve better interactivity using memotable.

 **Run it locally:**